automationiberia/snow-aap-gitops-ocp/README.md

 # Important initial considerations

 In order to the content in the repo to be functional, all the content marked between the signs `<>` must be reviewed.
+A list of involved files can be obtained running the following command: `grep -RE "<|>"`.
 The needed sensitive information can be vaulted using `ansible-vault`.

 The idea behind this repo is to implement the following flow of things: